arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 The quiz is:

-> Would you be able to implement a 2-tuple using neither variables nor fields, only leveraging functions and lambdas?
+> Would you be able to implement a 2-tuple (a pair) of integers, only leveraging functions and lambdas, without using neither variables nor class fields?

-I mean, you should not write anything like:
+I mean, you should store 2 integers in a tuple, without writing anything like the following:

 {% highlight csharp%}
 class MyTuple